Engagement Outside the Classroom

 School-Wide Representation

-In addition to the Student Body President, Vice President, and Secretary, who serve in a leadership capacity, OHS Student Government comprises two representatives from each high-school grade and two representatives from the Stanford OHS Middle School Program.
+In addition to the Student Body President, Vice President, and Secretary, who serve in a leadership capacity, Stanford OHS Student Government is comprised of two representatives from each high school grade, and two representatives from the middle school.
 These officials are elected by classmates at the beginning of each academic year.

 The Student Government also includes heads of the following standing committees: Internal Review Board, Board of the Arts, Board of Club Relations, Board of Events, Board of Communications and Outreach.